Maha Shivaratri Festival.

 Shiva Purana states the beat of Damaru (two-faced drum) revealed the first seven notes of music.
 Those notes are a source of musical language.
 Shiva is the inventor of notes of music (solfege) Sa, Re, Ga, Ma Pa, Dha, Ni.
 He is worshiped as the inventor of the musical language on his birthday as well.

-The Shiva linga is washed with Panchagavya (a mixture of five products from the cow) and Panchamatrit (a mixture of five things that are sweet).
+The Shiva linga is washed with Panchagavya (a mixture of five products from the cow) and Panchamatrit (a combination of five things that are sweet).
 Panchagavya includes cow dung, cow urine, milk, yogurt, and Ghee.
 Cow's milk, Yogurt, Honey, Sugar, and Ghee make up Panchamrit.

 In front of the Shiva Linga, a Kalash (Medium size utensil with a small neck) is filled with mixed water and milk.
 A white and red piece of cloth is tied on the neck of the Kalash.
 Flowers, pipal leaves, beal leaves, and mango leaves, are kept inside the Kalash.
 Mantras are chanted to worship Lord Shiva.

 Shiva devotees observe fasting for the whole day and night.
-A puja of the Shiva Linga is done in the night by chanting mantras, offering Beal leaf and pouring water on the linga.
+Puja of the Shiva Linga is done in the night by chanting mantras, offering Beal leaf and pouring water on the linga.
 A fireplace is set in alleyways and in temples at night to keep Shiva warm.
 Children go in search of wood singing “Shivaji lai jado bhayo aago deu.”
 (Shivaji is feeling cold, give him warmth from a fire).
 In villages, towns, and cities huge logs are burnt in places, and while singing devotional songs of Shiva throughout the night.

 Pashupatinath is the most significant temple of Lord Shiva In Nepal and throughout the Hindu world.
 On Shivaratri, Pashupatinath temple gets a vast procession.
 Hindu devotees from all over Nepal, India and the world visit Pashupatinath.
 A large number of Shadus (hermits or ascetics) visit Pashupatinath.
 Different types of hermits/recluses can be seen around Pashupati and its vicinity.